Today’s post discusses three differences between Acrobat Reader and Acrobat Pro to help you decide which program you

 2. Editing Tools

-In the Adobe universe, Editing tools don’t relate to copyediting but to direct manipulation of text and images, such as adding, moving, deleting, and rewriting text boxes, as well as adding images, watermarks, and headers and footers.
+In the Adobe universe, Editing tools don’t relate to copyediting but to direct manipulation of text and images, such as adding, moving, deleting, and rewriting text boxes, as well as adding images, watermarks, and headers and footers (which includes page numbers).
 These tools aren’t available in Acrobat Reader.

 3. Microsoft Word Conversion

 Acrobat Pro’s Export tool lets you convert PDFs to Microsoft Word files and a variety of other formats.
 Acrobat Reader doesn’t include this functionality without purchasing an add-on package.
 For many writers and editors, this is an important, if not the most important, difference between the two programs because many of us need to convert PDFs to Word files in order to edit them with Word’s Track Changes tools.

 Here are a several additional features that are only available in Acrobat Pro:

 - Combining files